-The EIS was presented to the governing environmental authority in Mexico, SEMARNAT, on December 15, 2011.
+The Environmental Impact Assessment ("EIS")was presented to the federal environmental regulatory agency in Mexico, Secretaría de Medio Ambiente y Recurso Naturales ("SEMARNAT"), on December 15, 2011.
 On March 13, 2012, the Company received comments on the EIS application from SEMARNAT.
 The comments requested more information on risk mitigation, along with environmental protection and rehabilitation, of several aspects of the proposed mining operations.
 On June 11, 2012 Goldgroup submitted responses to the comments received from SEMARNAT on March 13, 2012, regarding the EIS.
 The responses are standard procedure in the environmental permitting process and are intended to clarify certain aspects of Goldgroup's permit application, as well as facilitate SEMARNAT's review of the EIS.
 On September 14, 2012, the Company deferred the evaluation of the EIS for Caballo Blanco, as Mexico was undergoing a change in Federal government and the Company recognized the importance of working with the transitioning team and new authorities to integrate their requirements for the development of the project.
 The environmental permitting process is governed by Mexican federal law and regulations.